 All BookSpring Smart TV Time Raffle proceeds will help us deliver books to the right children in Central Texas right in their homes.
-BookSpring needs to raise $22,000 by June 30, 2020 in order to deliver books directly to children who were expecting to receive them this Spring through schools, clinics, and daycare centers.
+BookSpring needs help to deliver books directly to children who were expecting to receive them this Spring through schools, clinics, and daycare centers.
 Learn more about this initiative called BookSpring Delivered, which you can support in many ways in addition to the purchase of your raffle tickets.

 TOTAL VALUE $2,500